cfindlayisme/homefiles/README.md

 ## playbooks/*
 My Ansible playbooks to configure all my various servers.
 I start with base-config.yaml then go from there.

-I use the latest version of Debian for each one in general, and usually provision a server on Google Cloud Services
+I use the latest version of Debian for each one in general, and usually provision a server on Google Cloud Services.

+I've generally begun retiring these and switching to micro-services type of approach with my servers - makes it easier to manage and allows for an automatic CI/CD style pipeline

 ## powershell/*
 Powershell scripts I use from time to time